 Like all his books they’re not for the faint of heart.
 They are dense, deeply researched, heartbreakingly human, and unfathomably optimistic. (an optimism which admittedly has to be dug out of the quagmire of fallibility)

 From the time I came across Red Mars not long after it was released, (heavens to murgatriod, 1993 – how time flies!)
 I’ve read every novel he’s written since then.
-The latest offering being 2140, set in a flooded Manhattan, New York, where rising sea levels have produced a new kind of New York state of mind.
+The latest offering being New York 2140, set in a flooded Manhattan, New York, where rising sea levels have produced a new kind of New York state of mind.

 Lets just take a moment to admire this gorgeous cover art by Stephan Martiniere …